Adaptive Submodular Ranking and Routing: Applications

-\paragraph{Decision Region Determination} As before, we are given an unknown hypothesis in a set of $m$ hypotheses and tests $U$.
-We also have a set of decisions: each decision $j$ is a ``region'' $D_j\sse [m]$ that corresponds to the hypotheses that it is applicable to.
-The goal is to find a policy for performing tests with minimum expected cost so as to find {\em any} decision region containing the true hypothesis.
-For each hypothesis $i\in [m]$ and decision $j$ such that $i \in D_j$ define $f_{i,j}(S) =\frac{ |\bigcup_{e\in S}(T_e(i)\cap {D_j}^c)|}{|{D_j}^c|}$.
-Clearly $f_{i,j}$s are monotone submodular with values between 0 and 1.
+{\bf Approach 1: an $O(r\log m)$-approximation algorithm for DRD.} Here we model DRD as \ar with tests as elements and hypotheses as scenarios.
+The feedback functions are the same as in ODT.
+For each $i\in [m]$ and $j\in [t]$ such that $i \in D_j$ define $f_{i,j}(S) =\frac{ |\bigcup_{e\in S}(T_e(i)\cap {D_j}^c)|}{|{D_j}^c|}$.
+Clearly $f_{i,j}$s are monotone submodular with values between $0$ and $1$.
 Also, $f_{i,j}(S) = 1$ means that ${D_j}^c\subseteq \bigcup_{e\in S}T_e(i)$, which means that the set of compatible hypotheses based on the tests $S$ is a subset of decision region $D_j$.
-However, we may stop when it is determined that the true hypothesis is in any one of the decision regions.
-This criterion (for hypothesis $i$) corresponds to at least one $f_{i,j}(S)=1$ among $\{j: i\in D_j\}$ reaches one.
-In \cite{guillory2011simultaneous} it is shown that the ``OR of submodular functions" is submodular.
-Based on that, we express:
+However, we may stop when it is determined that the realized hypothesis is in \emph{any one} of the decision regions.
+This criterion (for hypothesis $i$) corresponds to at least one $f_{i,j}(S)=1$ among $\{j: i\in D_j\}$.
+Using an idea from \cite{guillory2011simultaneous}, we can express this criterion as a submodular-cover requirement.
+Define: